 Federal rules of evidence 502(d) allows parties to enter into a clawback agreement by which either side can return privileged documents that were produced inadvertently.
 Reviewing for confidentiality is paramount when dealing with valuable client data.
 Attorney's eyes only is a common designation that can be applied alongside a produce type mark to signal confidentiality to the other side.
 Specific allowable protective order designations should be agreed upon prior to beginning the review phase.
 Redactions are also available to reviewers in an eDiscovery tool to cover confidential information such as social security numbers or other private content.

-Review capabilities can be expanded or limited by the software.
+Review capabilities can be expanded or limited by legal document review software.
 For example instead of reviewing documents one at a time, filtering and keyword searching will speed up the process of finding the most relevant documents.
-Ultimately document review tools allow users to get to the heart of their matter more quickly.
+Ultimately document review tools allow users to get to the heart of their matter and document review project more quickly.
 Document review attorneys have their work cut out for them.
 Accelerate document reviews using Just, Speedy and Inexpensive eDiscovery software.
-Schedule a demo with Digital WarRoom today using our calendar link in the header or contact us at email@example.com.
+Schedule a demo with Digital WarRoom today using our calendar link in the header or contact us at firstname.lastname@example.org.